sderev/toc-markdown/README.md

 To streamline the process of updating the TOC in your Markdown files, ensure that the `toc-markdown` script is either accessible from your PATH or provide its absolute path in the Vim configuration.

-* Add the directory containing the `toc-markdown` script to your PATH environment variable.
+* Add the `toc-markdown` script to your PATH environment variable.
 This step allows Vim to execute the script directly.

    **OR**